uladkaminski/aws-cdk-v2-samples/README.md

 ## Available Samples

-- `s3_bucket_creation_stack`: Sample with cdk script to create a private versioned S3 bucket and another one with fully public read policies.
+- `s3_bucket`: cdk project to create a private versioned S3 bucket and another one with fully public read policies.
-- `dynamo_db`: Sample with cdk script to create a DynamoDB table.
+- `dynamo_db`: cdk project to create a DynamoDB table.
+- `lambda`: cdk project to create a Lambda function.

 ## Contribution